ladeoshodi/letsfreckle/README.md

 ## Let's Freckle
-1. Once you are all setup, in the folder directory run
+1. Once you are all setup, in the folder directory run below to view what is possible
 ```
 python log_freckle -h
 ```
-to view what is possible
 2. Log for today
 ```
 python log_freckle.py today 480 <Project> <Description/Tag>